Impact of facial landmark localization on facial expression recognition: Effectiveness of landmark localization

+\romain{One way to alleviate these issues could be through recent advances in self-supervised learning and semi-supervised learning.
+Self-supervised aims to learn rich features that are transferable \cite{grill2020bootstrap}.
+It can be used as a pre-training step to improve supervised FLL \cite{he2020momentum}.
+Both labeled and unlabeled data can be used jointly to obtain abundant facial landmark labels, i.e., learning from partially labeled data \cite{dong2019teacher}.
+The ability to exploit large amounts of unlabeled data could help improve the robustness of FLL, especially for video, making us no longer be constrained by the quality and quantity of manual annotations.
+Besides, when a specific landmark scheme is not required, unsupervised FLL \cite{zhang2018unsupervised} could also be leveraged for FER instead of supervised FLL.
+However, given that the landmarks detected by these approaches are not controlled, the suitability of unsupervised FLL for subsequent tasks like FER has yet to be demonstrated.}

+Overall, the difficulties studied in this work, head pose variations and facial expressions, involve generally coherent movements.
+Leveraging the dynamic nature of the face appears to be necessary in order to obtain more stable predictions over time and bring more robustness to these difficulties \cite{bel2018local}.
+Besides, many of the subsequent tasks, especially FER, have a dynamic nature.
+This makes it particularly relevant to consider temporal information in order to be consistent with these tasks.
+However, temporal information, and more specifically facial dynamics, are currently under-exploited.
+This may be due to a lack of suitable data to train such dynamic models.
+Note that the ground truth of the few existing datasets may also lack stability.
+Current approaches do not make sufficient use of the possible synergy between motion, appearance, and shape.
+We believe that this is the key to achieve robust FLL in uncontrolled conditions.

-However, although some facial landmarks are not well detected, it is important to consider the importance of these facial landmarks in characterizing a face.
-Indeed, it may not be necessary to accurately detect every facial landmark on a face to properly characterize it, depending on the target application.
-For instance, landmarks around the mouth or the eyebrows seem more representative of some facial expressions than landmarks at the contours of the face.
-To answer this question, it is necessary to analyze the impact of landmark detection errors on subsequent tasks, in our case facial expression recognition.
+Without studying the impact of FLL on subsequent tasks, it appears difficult to really understand how to improve current approaches in a useful way rather than in terms of Euclidean distance.
+Depending on the application, it may not be necessary to accurately detect all facial landmarks to properly characterize a face.
+For instance, landmarks around the mouth and the eyebrows seem to be more representative of some facial expressions than the landmarks located on the edges of the face.
+In the next sections, we conduct work in this direction regarding FER.